 This page covers the installation of a stand-alone external compass ( hmc5883l-triple-axis-magnetometer).
 You may alternatively use the combined GPS+Compass module.

-The 3DR external compass should only be used with the APM series of flight controllers, its 5 volt signal output is not compatible with PX4 or Pixhawk which require 3.3 volts.
-For the Pixhawk or PX4 use the 3DR combination GPS / Magnetometer module.
+The 3DR external compass should only be used with the APM series of autopilots, its 5 volt signal output is not compatible with Pixhawk which require 3.3 volts.
+For the Pixhawk use the 3DR combination GPS / Magnetometer module.

 - If you’re having trouble with magnetic noise affecting your compass on-board the APM 2.5 board, you may want to switch to an external compass that you can mount further away from noise sources such as motors and your power wiring and batteries.

 - Magnetometers are most strongly influenced by DC magnetic fields and your batteries and the ESC primary power wiring are the worst offenders.

 - Your primary goal is to distance the magnetometer from batteries, DC battery wiring and the wiring to your ESCs.

 - It will also help to twist the battery and ESC power and ground wires wires together where possible.

 - It is also important to keep the magnetometer distanced from magnetic metallic objects (use nylon or non magnetic stainless screws and hardware in it’s vicinity and use aluminum or nylon standoffs.).

 - If the Magnetometer board is mounted in its forward facing direction

 (Drone logo on the tab facing forward and in the opposite direction